benlau/quickandroid/README.md

  1) Clone this repository and bundle the folder within your source tree.

-(It is recommended to use `git subdmoule` to embed this repository)
+(It is recommended to use `git submodule` to embed this repository)

  2) Add this line to your profile file(.pro):